 Asymmetry: Achieving perfect symmetry can be challenging, and some degree of asymmetry may occur.

-Migration: In some cases, filler material may migrate or move from the injection site to another area of the face.
+Migration: In some cases, the treatment material may migrate or move from the treatment site to another area of the face.

 Why Choose Coco Ruby Plastic Surgery?

-The Coco Ruby Skin Team is tertiary-qualified, extensively trained and highly experienced in non-surgical medical aesthetics, including the use of Injectables and Light Therapy Modalities.
+The Coco Ruby Skin Team is tertiary-qualified, extensively trained and highly experienced in non-surgical medical aesthetics, including the use of facial volume treatments and Light Therapy Modalities.

 Our Dermal Clinicians keep up to date with industry standards and the latest trends by attending regular conferences and educational seminars, ensuring that you receive professional and sound advice to have the best possible results.